bluelabsio/bashtestdummy/README.md

 This framework will log coverage to the `metrics/coverage_high_water_mark` file, and will fail the build if the coverage slips below the number in this file.

+### Jenkinsfile

+The Jenkinsfile in the `example` directory will tell Jenkins to use bashtestdummy to test your scripts as part of the CI build.